mikehardy/jetifier/README.md

 Please note that any time you install a new dependency, or reinstall node modules, you will need to run `npx jetify` again.

+*Inspiration:* this jetify command was based on [an idea](https://gist.github.com/janicduplessis/df9b5e3c2b2e23bbae713255bdb99f3c) from @janicduplessis - thank you Janic!

 ## Contributing

 Please feel free to pull requests or log issues, especially to update versions if I somehow fail to notice an update.
 Thanks!